Fancy Photo Lenses: Do You Really Need Stabilisation, Coatings, and Focusing Motors?

 Stabilisation

 Image stabilisation is a fantastic feature to have in a lens.
 But what exactly is it?
-Lens-based image stabilisation or optical image stabilisation are techniques used to reduce blurring associated with the motion of a camera during an exposure.
+Lens-based image stabilisation or optical image stabilisation are techniques used to reduce blurring associated with the of a camera during an exposure.
 The sensors in the lens analyse vibrations and then apply correction via a special stabilising lens group that shifts the image parallel to the focal plane.
-Motion blur is cancelled, resulting in a sharper image, and this allows you to shoot at slower shutter speeds and still get sharp images.
+Motion is cancelled, resulting in a sharper image, and this allows you to shoot at slower shutter speeds and still get images.

 Different lens makers have different names for these techniques, such as: